jeddeloh/rescript-apollo-client/CONTRIBUTING.md

-NOTE: this is just documenting my process for this PR in case anyone wants to help.
-It's not necessarily intended to be used as the CONTRIBUTING file for `reason-apollo-hooks`

-# Goals and Intent

-My hope is that we can achieve well maintained, nearly-complete bindings without a huge burden on any single person if we follow these two rules:
+# Core Philosopies

+- Provide 1:1 bindings to Javascript _then_ use those as building blocks for more "reasonable" ergonomics
-1. Follow a consistent pattern for bindings
+- Follow a consistent pattern for bindings
-1. Avoid partial types or bindings if possible
+- Avoid partial types or bindings if possible

-## Going the Full Distance
+- Encourage incremental contribution from the community rather than biting off more than one person can chew

+## Following a Consistent Pattern

+At the file level, bindings to Javascript packacges should follow an identical directory structure as in the JS package.
+No thinking required!
+It also helps when you're going

+At the code level, all JS bindings should go in a `Js_` module of some sort.
+At first it seems ridiculous, but it pays off at scale.

+## Avoiding Partial Types

-Please type something as completely as possible when you come across it or leave it for someone else (if nothing else, put an abstract type so things will still flow through everywhere and people can cast it).
-If all of us contribute just a little piece, but do it completely, it should be very easy to get 99% complete bindings.
-Also, 50% of the work is in tracing through the code and loading up context.
-This way no one has to go back and duplicate that work.
-Each binding we add also makes the next one that much faster as we have more and more types we can reuse blindly.
+Please type something as completely as possible when you come across it or leave it for someone else (if nothing else, you can use an abstract type so things will still flow through everywhere and people can cast it when in a hurry).
+This way no one has to go back and duplicate that work of tracing through the same code you were just in _and_ we can trust that if a binding exists, it's complete and we can reuse easily.

-# Guidelines (style)
+# Style Guidelines

-## Directory Structure and File Naming
+## Directory Structure and Module Naming

+Each directory should have a corresponding Reason module

 ```
 @apollo/client/react/hooks/useQuery.js